Skip to content

 Module A — Progettazione e gestione di progetti

-This module "Project Design and Management" provides principles, methods, and tools for designing, implementing, and monitoring projects of public interest.
+This module "Project Design and Management" teaches principles, methods, and tools for designing, implementing, and monitoring projects of public interest.
 It addresses the main challenges of project management, including budget constraints, stakeholder engagement, and administrative complexity.
 A special focus is placed on managing projects that tackle complex societal issues such as sustainability and wicked problems.
 Students engage with real or simulated projects, developing practical skills in leadership, risk management, and project design and implementation.

 Docenti: Giacomo Buzzao